FAQs & Appointment Guidance

 1. Inspection Frequency

-Q: How often should my chimney, fireplace or stove be inspected?
+Q: When should my fireplace, chimney, stove be inspected?

 2. Appointment Preparation – Ensuring a Seamless Service Visit